 DSSG fellows:Shweta Chopra, David Nathan Lang, Kelly McMeekin

 However, by its nature, peers are not licensed counselors, and thus, it is critical to provide feedback on what really works and is helpful vs. what might be very well-intentioned… but not so helpful.
-Our Data Science for the Social Good project will focus on using data from the TalkLife platform to better understand what types of responses — both asking for, and receiving support on the TalkLife platform — are the most helpful to young adults sharing their struggles online.
-We will pursue this objective by analyzing a large-scale dataset of around 100 million posts and interactions on the TalkLife platform.
+Our Data Science for the Social Good project will focus on using data from an online peer support platform to better understand what types of responses are the most helpful to young adults sharing their struggles online.
+We will pursue this objective by analyzing a large-scale dataset of around 100 million posts and interactions.
 We then want to use these insights to develop tools and trainings for peers to help them be as helpful as they can when supporting others in need.
-We further anticipate that these insights could be useful in “offline,” on-the-ground mental health care as well, for instance in training counselors.
-Any insights into peer support developed during this project could potentially impact over one million TalkLife users that are currently suffering from mental health issues.